 Another thing you can do is look at the most popular pins under your search, and take note of what keywords were used there.
 You’re likely to find some good ideas, especially if your search didn’t avail very many tile suggestions.

 Once you have your keywords, put them in your pin description in a 1-3 sentience format.
 Voila!
 But hang on, there’s still some more keywording to do.

 When it comes to Pinterest, it’s important to optimize yourself as much as possible.
-Make sure the image description on your website has keywords attached to it as well.
+Make sure the image description or alt text on your website has keywords attached to it as well.
 Also, you’ll definitely want to add distinct keywords to all of your boards, as well as a few keywords to your profile.

 Having good images is the other big component of Pinterest.
 Pinterest, like Instagram, is a very visual platform.

 The first place to put a good image is your profile picture!
 Ideally it would be a friendly close up photo of yourself.
 If not that, a logo image is definitely better than nothing.